miakd/miakd.github.io/project.md

 subtitle: about the blog
 ---

-I built this site through github.
+Kind of like an atlas to my intellectual life?
+IDK, plz interact with me, the life of a public intellectual can be a lonely one.

 Maps and data are open source; everything is shareable.